Trading Betfair Price Action With A Little Help

 Wouldn’t it be great if you could have an idea when the price of the favourite may move down?
 Well, I am going to give you another pointer towards a successful tactic which may help you garner a long term profit from Betfair.

-Now, before I’m shot down by minds far greater than mine let me state right from the start that course and distance form for Betfair Trading Betfair price action in the last 5 to 10 minutes before the off is ONLY useful at certain courses.
+Now, before I’m shot down by minds far greater than mine let me state right from the start that course and distance form for trading Betfair price action in the last 5 to 10 minutes before the off is ONLY useful at certain courses.

 There are also differences for flat-turf, all-weather or national hunt.

-I’m not going to bore you with the detail – we’re Betfair Traders not horse racing form experts – but the courses where it proves significant are below.
+I’m not going to bore you with the detail – we’re traders not horse racing form experts – but the courses where it proves significant are below.

 Kempton, Dundalk, Lingfield, Carlisle, Ayr, Navan, Chester and Naas are good for starters.

-However, the most reliable for Betfair Trading are Newbury, Chepstow, Bangor, Warwick, Perth and Aintree.
+However, the most reliable for trading are Newbury, Chepstow, Bangor, Warwick, Perth and Aintree.

 Now, back in the day, if you’d blindly backed course and distance winners at all the courses above you would have come out well ahead.
 Today?
 I don’t know and I don’t really care.
 I very rarely gamble since Betfair arrived.
 What I can tell you is that there is a lot of mug money that piles on to horses that are course and distance winners at the venues above.